Many labor leaders know we must transition to a green energy economy, sooner rather than later if we are to avoid fratricide.

 Labor leaders know too, as do we, that climate justice required to benefit humanity, also requires us to minimize the disadvantage that transitioning to clean energy brings to fossil fuel and transportation workers who have undeniably contributed to our current prosperity.

 That is why the Initiative has sections 14 through 21 in it — to aid in the retraining of displaced fossil fuel and transportation workers while providing them with unemployment benefits 20% above the benefit they would normally receive after losing a job due to the transition to clean energy.
 The Initiative also provides pension security for displaced fossil fuel workers if the companies they work for fail to make good on pension promises.
 You may see Initiative sections 14 through 21 at this link.

 The Initiative also has provisions requiring safe connection to the grid, and installation by Montana preferenced labor constructing and operating renewable energy generation facilities at prevailing wage.

-By requiring a 5% increase in green energy by 2020, 4% increase per year from 2019 through 2030, 2% increase per year from 2030 through 2039, and 1% yearly increase thereafter until 2050, the Initiative phases in the transition to renewable energy in an orderly, predictable fashion so utilities and their workers may plan to react.
+By requiring a 7% increase in green energy by 2022, 6% increase per year from 2023 through 2027, 4% increase per year from 2028 through 2034, the Initiative phases in the transition to renewable energy in an orderly, predictable fashion so utilities and their workers may plan to react.
 Under this initiative workers and utilities will have more time to adjust than many animals (like the polar bear shown below) and plants that already must adapt to our warming climate.